zostay/RakuWAPI/README.md

 0.9.Draft
 ---------

+  * Section 2.1.2 was rewritten to disallow what was previously allowed: the modification of the input stream.

+  * Eliminated ambiguity regarding typing of environment in the middleware section.

   * Added a section for type constraints and made better use of subset types to streamline and simplify some of the documentation.